hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 ## Services:  Discover the HPE Greenlake platform APIs

 When clicking on the second tile (Services), provides you with access to the HPE GreenLake APIs.
-But, as mentioned previously, without any access token, one cannot really do much with any APIs.
-Therefore, the very first step described in the documentation [here](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials) is to create API client credentials for the HPE GreenLake platform and generate an access token.
+But, as mentioned previously, an API needs a token to be tested.
+Therefore, the very first step described in the documentation n API [here](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials) is to create API client credentials for the HPE GreenLake platform and generate an access token.

 ![](/img/blog-greenlake-dev-portal2.png)

 Once you have your token, you can try the different APIs that are related to the different services listed on the left-hand side of the page.

-The HPE GreenLake audit log service, for instance, will offer a collection of RESTful APIs for publishing audit logs, managing configurations, and retrieving application-specific and overall platform logs.
+[The HPE GreenLake audit log service](https://developer.greenlake.hpe.com/docs/greenlake/services/audit-logs/public/), for instance, will offer a collection of RESTful APIs for publishing audit logs, managing configurations, and retrieving application-specific and overall platform logs.

 Each service section offers, at a minimum, an overview, a guide, the Open API specification, and the associated API reference documentation.
 Some services provide additional parts to dive into more specific's areas of the service.
 For instance, HPE GreenLake for Compute Ops Management service provide additional details about event webhooks and jobs.
 A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between two APIs.
 A job is a multi-step task that is managed by Compute Ops Management to perform an action on a resource.
 For example, performing power operations or firmware updates on a server.